-\flag (4 bytes): A 32-bit unsigned integer indicating the type of update to be performed.
+flag (4 bytes): A 32-bit unsigned integer indicating the type of update to be performed.
 This field MUST be present when the message is sent by the client and MUST be absent when the message is sent by the server.
-This field SHOULD<7> be set to one of the following values.
+This field SHOULD fRootPath (4 bytes): A Boolean value indicating whether the RootPath field specifies a path on which to perform the update.

 Value Meaning UPD_INCREM 0x00000000 An incremental update is to be performed.
 UPD_FULL 0x00000001 A full update is to be performed.
-UPD_INIT 0x00000002 A new initialization is to be performed.
+UPD_INIT A new initialization is to be performed.